 The fire experienced moderate relative humidity recovery overnight.
-Temperatures in the low to mid 70s are expected, with slightly higher relative humidity (18-22%) and winds similar to previous days.
+Temperatures in the mid to high 70s are expected, with relative humidity in the 14-19% range and lighter winds.
+The area will experience shifting winds this afternoon, to the north on the ridges and to the east in the valleys.
 Large fuels will continue to smolder, and creeping fire behavior is expected in duff and lighter fuels.
 Drift smoke from other fires in the West is expected to remain in the greater Bozeman area.
-Expected fire behavior is low but potential for fire in the area is high, due to extremely dry fuels.
-The extended forecast calls for a 60% chance of rain over the upcoming weekend, with measurable precipitation expected (0.3 inch).
+Expected fire behavior is low; however, potential for fire remains high, due to extremely dry fuels.
+The extended forecast calls for increasing clouds on Friday and a 60% chance of rain over the weekend, with measurable precipitation expected (0.3 inch).